Alexwcjung/2026-highschool/lessonplan.md

 3. 💬 Learn several key expressions from the song.
 4. 📖 Understand the main idea and details of a short reading passage.
 5. 🧩 Complete simple reading-based activities such as comprehension questions, sentence ordering, and lie-finding activities.
-6. 📚 Listen to school-life vocabulary and identify words they know or do not know well.
+6. 📚 Learn school-life vocabulary through listening, meanings, and word-card practice.
-7. 🎤 Pronounce selected words and check whether the app recognizes their speech.
+7. 🎤 Say selected vocabulary items aloud through speaking-based vocabulary practice.
 8. 🔁 Reflect on which words or expressions they need to practice more.

 ---